sargunster/reddit-placebot/README.md

-# Reddit Place Bot
+# B1G Reddit Place Bot

-This is a bot for the Reddit [/r/place](https://www.reddit.com/r/place/) event of 2017 April Fools Day.
+This is a bot to preserve the B1G logos for the Reddit [/r/place](https://www.reddit.com/r/place/) event of 2017 April Fools Day.

 [Here's the current image.](https://raw.githubusercontent.com/sargunster/reddit-placebot/master/images/target.bmp)

+The map currently contains Purdue, Illinois, and Minnesota.
+Feel free to PR for other B1G schools.

 ## Installation